E-Rated Tires

 1. Passenger (P) which are the tires for cars and crossover SUVs.
 If the tire doesn’t have any letters at the front, this means it’s a Passenger-type tire.

 2. LT, as mentioned stands for Light Trucks.
-It has more plies and therefore stronger which is why trucks and offroad vehicles use them.
+It has more plies and therefore is stronger which is why trucks and offroad vehicles use them.

 3. ST stands for Special Trailers which is a tire type for trailers for heavy-duty loads.